How to Fix a Leaking Gutter

 Step 2

 Wear heavy-duty gloves and clear out any visible dirt or debris from the gutter.
-A great tip here is to use an old milk carton and cut off the bottom.
-This then makes an ideal scoop for scooping out the larger pieces of debris.
+A great tip here is to use an old plastic bottle and cut off the bottom to use an ideal scoop for removing the larger pieces of debris.
 Place all of the dirt and debris into your bucket once it has been removed from the gutter.

 clean gutter 2